The Crash at Crush Ceremony

 September, 2011 Re-dedication ceremony for the Crash at Crush Texas Historical Marker, West, Texas.

-A head-on collision between two locomotives was staged on Sept.
-15, 1896, as a publicity stunt for the Missouri, Kansas & Texas railroad.
+A head-on collision between two locomotives was staged on September 15, 1896, as a publicity stunt for the Missouri, Kansas & Texas Railroad.
 Over 30,000 spectators gathered at the crash site, named “Crush” for MKT passenger agent William G. Crush, who conceived the idea.
 About 4 p.m. the trains were sent speeding toward each other.
 Contrary to mechanics’ predictions, the steam boilers exploded on impact, propelling pieces of metal into the crowd.
-Two persons were killed and many other injured, including Jarvis Deane of Waco, who was photographing the event.
+Two persons were killed and many others injured, including Jarvis Deane of Waco, who was photographing the event.
 Learn more from the Texas Collection at Baylor University, including a recording of Scott Joplin’s “The Great Crush Collision March."